 Prior to his transition to sports, Dooley served as business development analyst for NorthShore University HealthSystem.
 Dooley is a University of Dayton alum and received his Master’s of Sports Administration from Northwestern University in 2012.

 Lindsey Willhite Director of Public Relations

-Prior to joining the organization, the 48-year-old spent 22 years as a Daily Herald sports writer, where he covered everything from high school sports to the pros.
+Prior to joining the organization, the 50-year-old spent 22 years as a Daily Herald sports writer, where he covered everything from high school sports to the pros.
 He focused on college football and basketball, but helped with the paper’s coverage of the Bears, the 2005 World Series champion White Sox and the 2010 Stanley Cup champion Blackhawks.